-You might be tempted to call Juan Cueva, PhD, MBA 19 an accidental venture capitalist, but you’d be wrong.
-Every step of the neuroscientist’s career path was strategic and intentional, including his decision to attend Berkeley.
+You might be tempted to call Juan Cueva, PhD, MBA 19, an accidental venture capitalist, but you’d be wrong.
+Every step of the neuroscientist’s career path was strategic and intentional, including his decision to attend UC Berkeley.

 His first move was to apply to the part-time Berkeley MBA program, since it would allow him to continue full-time work.
 Next, he leveraged his acceptance in the program to secure a corporate development position with Ultragenyx Pharmaceuticals in Novato, Calif.